GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

 With your device added to the registry, it's time to configure the GCP North plugin to communicate using your device.
-First, you will need to copy the device private key to the FLedge certificate store as well as the root certificate for Google Cloud IoT core.
+First, you will need to copy the device private key to the Fledge certificate store as well as the root certificate for Google Cloud IoT core.

 ```